permacommons/ccd/README.md

 - `PgUp/PgDn`: Fast navigation (10 items at a time)
 - `Home/End`: Jump to first/last result
 - `Enter`: Select directory and change to it
-- `Delete`: Reset frequency count for selected directory
+- `Shift+Delete`: Reset frequency count for selected directory
 - `q/Esc`: Quit without changing directory

 **Search Mode:**
-- Shows placeholder text: "Start typing or press [Tab] to see frequent choices"
 - Type to search directories using the locate database
 - Results sorted by frequency, then by path length